Functional Approximation Methods for Differentially Private Distribution Estimation: Polynomial Projection

-Similar to HQ and AQ methods discussed earlier, our approach also requires post-processing, as we cannot ensure that the obtained $\tilde{F}$ is monotonically non-decreasing.
-We employ isotonic regression~\cite{lavine1995nonparametric} as the post-processing method.
+Similar to the \ac{hq} and \ac{aq} methods discussed earlier, our approach also requires post-processing, since the obtained $\tilde{F}_n$ is not guaranteed to be monotonically non-decreasing on $[0,1]$.
+We adopt isotonic regression~\cite{lavine1995nonparametric} as the post-processing method.
+Proposition~\ref{pro:iso} (see Appendix~\ref{appendix:proofs} for proof) shows that this method brings the noisy approximation closer to the true \ac{cdf} without compromising the accuracy of distribution estimation.
+Although isotonic regression is traditionally formulated under the $L^2$ norm, it can be extended to other $L^p$ norms.